GuanhuaWang/MachineLearning/README.md

 The dataset we use is MNIST
 ## Functions that we implemented
 * Logistic Regression
-* Feed Forward Nerual Network
+* Back Propogation Nerual Network